 SigmaQuad and SigmaDDR Products.
 High-performance double data rate and quad data rate synchronous SRAMs have become the de facto standard for the networking and telecommunications industry.
-We offer a full line of quad data rate SRAMs, our SigmaQuad family as well as double data rate common I/O versions of the same products, our SigmaDDR family SRAMs.
-SigmaQuad SRAMs are separate input/output, or I/O, synchronous SRAMs that features two uni-directional (one input and one output) double data rate data ports (two data ports times double data rate transfers equals quad data rate), controlled via a single address and control port.
+We offer a full line of quad data rate SRAMs, known as our SigmaQuad family, as well as a line of double data rate common I/O versions of the same products, known as our SigmaDDR family.
+SigmaQuad SRAMs are separate input/output, or I/O, synchronous SRAMs that features two uni-directional (one input and one output) double data rate data ports (two data ports times double data rate ransfers equals quad data rate), controlled via a single address and control port.
 We offer our SigmaQuad devices in two different bus protocol versions, two different power supply and interface voltage versions, with two different data burst length options, all under the name SigmaQuad or SigmaQuad-II.
-The common I/O (a single bidirectional data port) double data rate SRAMs in the same family of products are known as SigmaDDR SRAMs.
-There is also an additional variant in the family that is designed to address some segments of the market currently served by dual-port SRAMs.
-These are known as SigmaSIO DDR SRAMs.
+An additional variant this family of SRAMs is the SigmaSIO DDR, which is designed to address some segments of the market currently served by dual-port SRAMs.

 We currently offer SigmaQuad/SigmaDDR products in four storage densities, 18 megabits, 36 megabits, 72 megabits and a market leading 144 megabits, with clock frequency rates up to 675 MHz and clock access times as fast as 0.15 nanoseconds.
-These operate on main power supply voltages from 2.5 volts to 1.35 volts and interface at voltages that range from 1.5 volts to 1.2 volts.
+These SRAMs operate on main power supply voltages from 2.5 volts to 1.35 volts and interface at voltages that range from 1.5 volts to 1.2 volts.

-$SigmaRAM^{TM}$ Products.
-We offer a family of high-performance, low voltage, synchronous $SigmaRAM^{TM}$ SRAM products designed for use in networking and telecommunications systems.
+SigmaRAMTM Products.
+We offer a family of high-performance, low voltage, synchronous SigmaRAMTM SRAM products designed for use in networking and telecommunications systems.
 Our SigmaRAM products include the full range of common I/O SRAM functionality, including late write and double late write protocols, pipelined read cycles, burst data transfers and double data rate read and write data transfers.
 We currently offer SigmaRAM products with storage density of 18 megabits, speeds of up to 350 MHz and clock access times as fast as 1.7 nanoseconds that operate at 1.8 volts.